The Duke of Edinburgh's Award: Korea

 The award was established in Korea in 2008 by Korea Youth Services Centre.
 The award is currently supported under The Ministry of Gender Equality and Family, which is an organisation organised by the government.
-The applicants have to be in an age in between 14 and 25 years old.
-Anyone who is over 14 but under 25 can challenge for the bronze award, but the applicants have to be at least 15 years old to start the silver medal, as well as the gold medal starts from 16 years old.
+The applicants have to be in an age in between 14 and 25.
+Anyone who is over 14 but under 25 can challenge for the bronze award, but the applicants have to be at least 15 to start the silver medal, as well as the gold medal starts from 16.
 Despite the fact that there have been fewer than ten gold medal winners in eight years, there has been an exponential increase of the number of applicants in Korea.
 It reached its peak in 2011, which recorded 3,500 applicants and there are over 6,000 young people, who have completed their awards by 2015.
 Also, there are 17 organisations or associations that are supporting the award.

 Lesotho

 "The Prince Mohato Award" was established in 1976.
 Its current patron is King Letsie III.
 As with other nations, the award is presented in three levels and eligible youth are those age 14 to 25.
-The chairperson of the awards program is Maureen Nyathi.
+The chairperson of the awards programme is Maureen Nyathi.